softcover/softcover_book/chapters/getting_started.md

 2. Release a free HTML book (*optional*) while selling ebooks and multiple product bundles
 3. Profit!!1!

-\noindent Of course, it's not necessary follow the Three Step Plan\texttrademark\ exactly, and Softcover can be used for many different purposes (Box~\ref{aside:softcover_uses}).
+\noindent Of course, it's not necessary to follow the Three Step Plan\texttrademark\ exactly, and Softcover can be used for many different purposes (Box~\ref{aside:softcover_uses}).
 In particular, as indicated by the "optional" note in Step 2, adopting the [*Ruby on Rails Tutorial* book](http://railstutorial.org/book)'s practice of releasing a free HTML version is not required.
 Softcover authors are certainly encouraged to make the HTML versions of their books free---both as a marketing tool and because it's [awesome](http://breadpig.com/products/awesomesauce)---but Softcover allows the HTML to be placed behind login- or paywalls as well.

 \begin{aside}
 \label{aside:softcover_uses}